jasonjmcghee/xrem/README.md

     - idk, but with your help it might go faster
 - why is the current ocr solution screaming about ARNs?
     - idk
-- not having live text analysis seems like selecting from past screenshots will be much harder
+- not having live text analysis (MacOS) seems like selecting from past screenshots will be much harder to build
     - yeah

 https://github.com/jasonjmcghee/xrem/assets/1522149/bbf7903a-77ae-4540-85c5-9430c05355fc